Living-Lytics/livinglytics-api/replit.md

 - Admin endpoints are hidden from OpenAPI schema (`include_in_schema=False`) to prevent discovery

 ### Configuration
 The application is configured to run on `0.0.0.0` at port `5000`. **CORS is locked down** to Base44 domains: `livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173` (for local development).
 Only GET, POST, and OPTIONS methods are allowed with Authorization and Content-Type headers.
-Environment variables manage database connection strings (DATABASE_URL for direct connection on port 5432, with automatic fallback to connection pooler on port 6543 for IPv6 issues), Supabase keys, and the FastAPI secret key.
-Logging is configured at INFO level for production visibility, including [WEEKLY DIGEST], [DIGEST RUN], [DIGEST RUN-ALL], [METRICS TIMELINE], [DIGEST PREVIEW], [DIGEST TEST], [RESEND WEBHOOK], and [RESEND] retry logging.
+Environment variables manage database connection strings (DATABASE_URL for direct connection on port 5432, with automatic fallback to connection pooler on port 6543 for IPv6 issues), Supabase keys, and the FastAPI secret key. **Structured JSON logging** with request_id tracking for distributed tracing.
+Optional **Sentry integration** if SENTRY_DSN is set. **Thread-safe in-memory rate limiter** protects admin endpoints (10 capacity, 0.5 refill rate).
+Logging configured at INFO level for production visibility, including [WEEKLY DIGEST], [DIGEST RUN], [EMAIL HEALTH], [SEED METRICS], [SEED EMAIL EVENTS], and [RESEND] entries.

 ## External Dependencies
 - **Supabase PostgreSQL**: The primary database for the application, accessed via direct connection (port 5432) for production stability.